cchrispy/dtst/README.md

 # dtst
-A collection of data structures to use
+A collection of data structures to use, with comments and examples.
+Still a work in progress!

 ### What's included
 - [Tree](./src/data/Tree.js)